 Key Benefits Of Gutenberg For Users

-Gutenberg obviously represents a big change in respect to the usability of WordPress.
+Gutenberg obviously represents a big change with respect to the usability of WordPress.
 The developers will find a lot of ease in adapting to this text editor as it offers unmatched flexibility and versatility.
-The whole purpose of Gutenberg text editor is to deliver a more modular content development experience.
+The whole purpose of the Gutenberg text editor is to deliver a more modular content development experience.